Florida Cuisine Sizzles with Latin Flavors

 Arguments aside, the good news is that the Columbia restaurant is still in business in the original Ybor City location and has others around the state.
 The Spanish influences here are with a Cuban accent.
 One of the most popular dishes on the menu is the Columbia 1905 Salad that can easily be a full meal with its strips of ham and Swiss cheese, plus green olives and tomatoes over iceberg lettuce.
 Sangria is also a big draw.

 More good news about the Cuban sandwich is that there are plenty of places to sample one all around the Tampa Bay Area, including the Columbia.
-Also in Tampa, are La Teresita, Brocato’s Sandwich Shop, West Tampa Sandwich Shop and La Ideal Sandwich Shop.
+Also in Tampa, are La Teresita, Brocato’s Sandwich Shop, anf West Tampa Sandwich Shop.
 Across the bay in St. Petersburg, the lines wait down the sidewalk for the Cuban sandwiches at Bodega, which specializes in Latin street food.
 Another hot spot for a Cuban in The Floridian on Treasure Island, whose sign claims that the authentic Cuban sandwich is made there.

 WEPA!
 Cocina de Puerto Rico in St. Petersburg is serving food of the island made with the recipes from the owner’s mother.
 The restaurant specializes in Puerto Rican street food plus traditional dishes such as mofongo, paella and chicharrones de pollo.
 For dessert?
 Flan of course.
 After dinner, saunter (or roll?) across the parking to 3 Daughters Brewing for craft beer or hard cider and a game of checkers.